RIDGIDSoftwareSolutions/RIDGID.Common.Api/README.md

 ## To Use In Your API
 1. Make controller inherit from RidgidApiController
-2. Create ErrorId Object (optional if you want to hardcode instead)
-3. Create ErrorMessages Content (optional if you want to hardcode instead)
-4. Add the `[RidgidModelValidation]` attribute to the controller method
+2. Add the `[RidgidModelValidation]` attribute to the controller method
-5. Add any of the custom attributes to the property on the model being passed into the controller, e.g., `[RidgidRequired(ErrorId)]`
+3. Add any of the custom attributes to the property on the model being passed into the controller, e.g., `[RidgidRequired(ErrorId)]`
-6. Write a Unit Test to test the model by doing:
+4. Write a Unit Test to test the model by doing:

     ```c#
       model.ShouldValidateTheseFields {
-      `new RidgidRequiredFieldValidation {
+        new RidgidRequiredFieldValidation {
         ErrorId = errorId,
         FieldName = "FieldName"
       },